mark-watson/Java-AI-Book/manuscript/semantic_web.md

 There are several very good semantic web toolkits for the Java language and platform.
 Here we use Apache Jena because it is what I often use in my own work and I believe that it is a good starting technology for your first experiments with semantic web technologies.
 This chapter provides an incomplete coverage of semantic web technologies and is intended as a gentle introduction to a few useful techniques and how to implement those techniques in Java.
 This chapter is the start of a journey in the technology that I think is as important as technologies like deep learning that get more public mindshare.

 The following figure shows a layered hierarchy of data models that are used to implement semantic web applications.
-To design and implement these applications we need to think in terms of physical models (storage and access of RDF, RDFS, and perhaps OWL data), logical models (how we use RDF and RDFS to define relationships between data represented as unique URIs and string literals and how we logically combine data from different sources) and conceptual modeling (higher level knowledge representation using OWL).
+To design and implement these applications we need to think in terms of physical models (storage and access of RDF, RDFS, and perhaps OWL data), logical models (how we use RDF and RDFS to define relationships between data represented as unique URIs and string literals and how we logically combine data from different sources) and conceptual modeling (higher level knowledge representation and reasoning using OWL).
 Originally RDF data was serialized as XML data but other formats have become much more popular because they are easier to read and manually create.
-The top three layers in the figurmight be represented as XML, as LD-JSON (linked data JSON) or formats like N-Triples and N3 that we will use later.
+The top three layers in the figure might be represented as XML, or as LD-JSON (linked data JSON) or formats like N-Triples and N3 that we will use later.

 {#semantic-web-data-models}
 ![Semantic Web Data Models](images/semantic_web_data.png)